 Blogger

-Blogger, which is also known as Google Blogspot, is a free blogging platform where you can create up to 100 blogs per Google account.
+Blogger, also known as Google Blogspot, is a free blogging platform that allows you to create up to 100 blogs per Google account.
 Learn more.

 Key features:

-- SEO features – Blogger stands out from Google Sites regarding SEO (Search Engine Optimization) options.
+- SEO features – Blogger stands out from Google Sites in terms of SEO (Search Engine Optimization) options.
 Find out more in this complete beginner’s guide to Blogspot SEO.

 - Blogging – Google Sites is not a blogging platform.
-But Blogger lets you create static pages and posts.
-However, the page builder of Blogger is not drag-and-drop.
+However, Blogger allows you to create static pages and posts.
+However, the Blogger page builder is not drag-and-drop.

-- The abundance of Blogger themes – Select from a wide variety of themes from the Themes section of your Blogspot blog or from a theme provider such as Themeforest.
+- The abundance of Blogger themes – Select from a wide variety of themes from the Themes section of your Blogspot blog or a theme provider such as Themeforest.
 Here is a list of quality premium themes for Blogger.
-Plus, the Theme designer lets you customize the site’s appearance in real-time, similar to the theme customizer in WordPress.
+Additionally, the Theme Designer allows you to customize the site’s appearance in real-time, much like the theme customizer in WordPress.
 Options in the theme customizer depend on the theme.

 - Edit HTML code – Want to edit your blog post or page content in HTML view or even customize the theme of your Blogger site?
-Blogger does not limit you on it.
+Blogger does not limit you to it.
 For example, you can change the font size of your entire site by editing the CSS in your theme code.
-Blogger-specific codes such as conditional tags let you personalize the site (e.g., make changes to only archive pages).
+Blogger-specific codes, such as conditional tags, let you personalize the site (e.g., make changes to only archive pages).
 Examples: Adding the Facebook comments box on post pages with the counter and displaying the contact form widget only on a static page

 - Widgets management – Blogger includes over ten widget types, such as Translate and Search.
 You can add or remove a widget from your Layout section anytime.
-Also, you can add third-party widgets such as social feed widgets and real-time traffic tracker tools by using the HTML/JavaScript gadget.
+Additionally, you can incorporate third-party widgets, such as email subscription forms and real-time traffic tracker tools, by utilizing the HTML/JavaScript gadget.
 Check out this list of the best Blogger widgets to find out more.

 - Permissions – Restrict who can view your blog and post comments.